 Clemson: Václav Havel and the Problem of Dissent

-On February 22, 2022, the Lyceum Program at Clemson University will be hosting JMC fellow Flagg Taylor for a virtual lecture on Václav Havel and his insights into communism:
+On February 22, 2022, the Lyceum Program at Clemson University hosted JMC fellow Flagg Taylor for a virtual lecture on Václav Havel and his insights into communism:

 In 1975 the Czech playwright-dissident turned statesman, Václav Havel, got “tired of being tired” and wrote a public letter to the General Secretary of the Communist Party of Czechoslovakia.
 Around this same time, Havel began to write a trilogy of plays about a dissident writer called Ferdinand Vaněk.
 In these writings Havel explores the social and political realities he and his fellow citizens faced and articulates both the necessity and difficulty of mounting a challenge to Communist tyranny.
 In this lecture Dr. Flagg Taylor will elucidate Havel’s portrait of the problem of dissent and explore what lessons we might learn from Havel’s writings.